njager/Jager_RollABall/README.md

-A version of the Unity Roll-A-Ball Tutorial game.
+A version of the Unity Roll-A-Ball Tutorial game for Indiana University Instructor Ian Sundstrom's MSCH-G300 Game Production I course.
+Created by Nicholas Jager.

 Modifications:
  -added a jump mechanic that only activates once a specific power up is collected.